gaearon/react-hot-loader/docs/README.md

 }
 ```

 - 'react-hot-loader/patch' should be placed at the top of the `entry` section in your Webpack config.
-An error will occur if any code runs before `react-hot-loader/patch` has, so put it in the first position.
+An error will occur if any app code runs before `react-hot-loader/patch` has, so put it in the first position (note: if you use any polyfills then it should go right after them).

 - `<AppContainer/>` is a component that handles module reloading, as well as error handling.
 The root component of your app should be nested in AppContainer as a child.
 When in production, AppContainer is automatically disabled, and simply returns its children.